 Lorraine asked: My Tahitian lime is about four years old.
 Its leaves get very yellow and it hasn’t borne any fruit yet.
 I have given it several doses of Epsom salts and feed it with citrus fertiliser.
 What more can I do?

-Our answer: Use a good layer of Kolush Manuka mulch and seaweed.
+Our answer: Use a good layer of mulch.
 We recommend that you also implement a regular sprayer programme of alternating Enspray oil and Free flow copper and mix in an organic liquid fertiliser.
 Look at how much water you’re giving it, especially if it’s planted in a pot.

 Our answer: These are woolly aphids you will need to spray with Enspray oil at least 3 times to break though the fluffiness then kill the insect.
 Ensure you maintain a free flow copper spray and Enspray oil every 8 weeks after this to keep them nice and clean.